tmtxt/tmtxt.github.com/_posts/2016-01-03-early-return-in-clojure.md

 Phew!
 We still have one nested level at the `let` block but it's much better compared to the original one.
-I think that's how **Clojure** do block scoping and we have no other way to re-assign the variable to we cannot avoid that nested level, but it's still better than writing the nested `if` blocks.
+I think that's how **Clojure** do block scoping and we have no other way to re-assign the variable so we cannot avoid that nested level, but it's still better than writing the nested `if` blocks.

 That's how I do early return in **Clojure**.
 Once again, thanks `slingshot` for